jackfrost00911/cardsnark/_posts/2025-11-11-amex-business-platinum.md

 ---
-layout: default
+layout: post
-title: Amex Business Platinum® Review 2025: The CEO's Credit Card
+title: "Amex Business Platinum® Review 2025: The CEO's Credit Card"
-description: Amex Business Platinum review 2025: Is the $695 fee worth it?
-We break down the 5x points on flights, Centurion Lounge access, and the 35% rebate.
+description: "Amex Business Platinum review 2025: Is the $695 fee worth it?
+We break down the 5x points on flights, Centurion Lounge access, and the 35% rebate."
 categories: [reviews]
 ---